mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-<font size=3>**Q: How to control the Tensor value printed by the 'print' method?**</font>
+<font size=3>**Q: How to control the Tensor value printed by the `print` method?**</font>

-A: In PyNative dynamic graph mode, you can use numpy native methods such as ` set_ Printoptions ` Control the output value.
-In the Graph static graph mode, because the 'print' method needs to be converted into an operator, the output value cannot be controlled temporarily.
+A: In PyNative dynamic graph mode, you can use numpy native methods such as ` set_ Printoptions ` to control the output value.
+In the Graph static graph mode, because the `print` method needs to be converted into an operator, the output value cannot be controlled temporarily.
 For specific usage of print operator, see [Reference](https://www.mindspore.cn/docs/en/r2.3/api_python/ops/mindspore.ops.Print.html)。
 <br/>

 <font size=3>**Q: How does `Tensor.asnumpy()` share the underlying storage with Tensor?**</font>